 - 1967: The government takes over CTC management.

 - 1978: CTC, becomes a government company through enactment.

 - 1992: Bus services re-introduced.

 - 2008: Polycarbonate sheet covered tram introduced.

 - 2013: 19th June Air Conditioned trams introduced.
-The same year, 15th August Trams made classless.
+The same year, on 15th August Trams were made classless.

 Smaranika Tram Museum Timing & Ticket